 - The use of the library’s collection during the programs seems to be unsuccessful as there seems to be little interest in checking out the collection.
 The library would benefit from promoting its collection in different ways, such potentially offering a short tour of the collections in relation the subject discussed, show participant how to search for the materials, or provide handouts with useful links and resources pertaining to the subjects.

 - The format of the classes it might be too “academic”.
-Audience may feel more enthusiastic is the class had a more “entertaining” format.
+The audience may feel more enthusiastic is the class had a more “entertaining” format.
 Rather than handouts with more information, it might be more beneficial to focus on visuals and useful resources.
 The success of class participation illustrates the need to continue having fun participatory activities.

 - Use surveys during Fall classes for program evaluation